gilbarbara/hooks/docs/useLifecycles.md

 # useLifecycles

-Run the callbacks when the component mounts and unmounts, respectively.
+Executes the provided callbacks when the component mounts and unmounts, respectively.
+This hook is a convenient way to handle lifecycle-specific logic without explicitly managing `useEffect`.

 ## Usage